Optimal estimation in private distributed functional data analysis: Functional mean estimation with FDP

-In the heterogeneous setting, the lower bound \eqref{fdp_thm_mean_low_eq1} comprises two terms representing minimax rates: (i) estimating an $r$-dimensional object (sparse rates) and (ii) estimating a univariate object (dense rates).
-Due to this artefact, the final rate is chosen by only matching $r^{2\alpha+2}$ (the Fisher information of the prior distribution, as detailed in \eqref{fdp_t_mean_low_eq2} in Appendix \ref{appendix_section_thm_mean_low}) with the aggregated Fisher information from all servers corresponding to the sparse rates.
+In the homogeneous setting when $n_s, \epsilon_s$ and $\delta_s$ across all servers are of the same order, \eqref{fdp_thm_mean_up_homo} and \eqref{fdp_thm_mean_low_eq2} show that \Cref{algorithm_fdp_mean} achieves the optimal convergence rate up to poly-logarithmic factors.
+In the heterogeneous setting, the lower bound \eqref{fdp_thm_mean_low_eq1} comprises two terms representing minimax rates for (i) estimating an $r$-dimensional object (sparse rates) and (ii) estimating a univariate object (dense rates).
+Due to this artifact, the final rate is chosen by only matching $r^{-2\alpha}$ with the related term corresponding to the sparse rates.

 This contrasts with the upper bound \eqref{fdp_thm_mean_up_hete}, where the variance contributed by each server accounts for all four scenarios: non-private sparse, private sparse, non-private dense and private dense.
 These terms guide the choice of the number of basis functions $r$ to balance the squared bias term $r^{-2\alpha}$ with the harmonic mean of the variances from all servers.
 This results in a gap between the lower and upper bounds in the heterogeneous case.